cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 When juniors accept AI-generated code they don't understand, they're not building theory.
 Fine, we knew that.
 But they're _also_ not asking seniors for help, not struggling through code review, not having those hallway conversations where knowledge actually transfers.
 The institution's pipeline for developing expertise—which took decades to build—gets bypassed entirely.

-And here's the kicker: AI can only look backwards.
+And here's what gets me: AI can only look backwards.
 It's trained on what already exists.
-The institution's ability to _evolve_—to develop new patterns, new approaches, new understanding in response to changing circumstances—depends on humans doing the hard intellectual work of figuring out what doesn't exist yet.
+The institution's ability to _evolve_ depends on humans doing the hard intellectual work of figuring out what doesn't exist yet.
+New patterns, new approaches, new understanding in response to changing circumstances.
 When that atrophies, the institution ossifies.

 As the paper puts it: when AI is "right," people become less skilled.
 When AI is "wrong," you need skilled people to catch and fix the errors.
 Either way, the institution suffers.

-A recent MIT Media Lab study makes this painfully concrete.
+A recent MIT Media Lab study puts numbers to this.
 Researchers had students write essays, with one group using ChatGPT and others using traditional methods.
 The result?
 83% of the ChatGPT group couldn't quote anything they'd written.
 They didn't remember.
-And further, they didn't feel like the work was theirs.
+And they didn't feel like the work was theirs.

 That's not just "they didn't learn as much."
 That's _they didn't build any theory at all_.
 The understanding never formed.
 And if it never formed, it can never be transferred to the next generation of the institution.